brodeau/gonzag/README.md

   <img width="400" src="https://github.com/brodeau/gonzag/blob/main/doc/figs/SouthWestPac_G12_MEAN_NEMO--Altimetry_pow-spectrum.svg">
 </p>

-_Figure 5: Spectral comparison of the virtual/model-based and satellite tracks.
+_Figure 5: Spectral-analysis comparison of the virtual/model-based and satellite tracks.
 You can see that despite the relative high resolution of the model (12<sup>th</sup> of a degree + hourly) the absence of tidal motion, and hence internal tides, in GLORYS12, yields a critical lack of energy at smaller scales!_

 <br>